 Throughout the Documentary Photography course you will be assessed on practice-based modules, supplemented by self-reflective and context-based analysis.
 You will receive clear and detailed feedback that will help you reflect on, and develop your strengths.

 This is supported by individual tutorials, seminars and workshops around business practice and professional skills.

 The comprehensive photographic facilities include:

-An interview and portfolio are required for the Documentary Photography course.
-Your portfolio should provide evidence of your ability in the field and demonstrate your desire to study Documentary Photography.
-You will also be required to write a brief interview task (one side of A4) about an area of Documentary Photography or a photographer that interests you.
+An interview supported by a (physical printed) portfolio are required for the Documentary Photography course.
+The portfolio should evidence your interests in documentary photography or photojournalism and demonstrate your desire to study Documentary Photography.
+You are required to write a brief interview task (Max 500 words ) about an aspect of documentary photography/ photojournalism or a photographer that interests you.

 GCSEs: The University normally requires a minimum 5 GCSEs including Mathematics and English at Grade C or above, or their equivalent but consideration is given to individual circumstances